Joelasaur/updater/README.md

 - investigate and fix various issues logged under this repository's github issues tab
 - add cross browser runs to Github Actions
 - add better npm scripts to aid users in different configurations and environments
+- containerize cypress and the updater application with docker-compose for hermetic test environment